robin-raymond/zax.io/flow-control.md

 doStuff final : (output : Integer)() = {
     total := 0

-    // OKAY: only the condition is present
+    // OKAY: a condition statement and repeatable code block are present but no
-    {
+    // initialization or post loop statement is present {
         i := 0
         while i < 100 {